eddie-jimenez/IntunePolicyChangeReport/README.md

 - Azure Automation Account with **System-Assigned Managed Identity**
 - Service mailbox or shared mailbox (e.g. `ITAutomation@yourcompany.com`)
-- The following Graph API application permissions granted to the Automation Identity:
+- The following Graph API application permissions granted to the Automation Identity (See GrantPermissions.ps1):
   - `DeviceManagementConfiguration.Read.All`
   - `DeviceManagementApps.Read.All`
   - `Group.Read.All`